-Chef Hironori Sato moved to France as soon as he graduated from high school, cultivated his culinary skills while traveling back and forth between France and Hokkaido, and opened "meli melo" in the Maruyama district of Sapporo in 2013.
+Chef Hironori Sato moved to France as soon as he graduated from high school, cultivated his culinary skills while traveling back and forth between France and Hokkaido, and opened ""meli melo"" in the Maruyama district of Sapporo in 2013.
 He moved to his current location in 2015.
-In August of the same year, he went to France and experienced 6 months of training at Michelin 3-star French restaurants, Astrance, Ledoyen.
+In August of the same year, he went to France and experienced 6 months of training at world gourmet guide award French restaurants, Astrance, Ledoyen.

-Literally translated from French, "meli melo" means a "mishmash of fun".
+Literally translated from French, ""meli melo"" means a ""mishmash of fun"".
 Mr. Sato talks about wanting to express on his plates a scene like a butterfly fluttering around a garden full of blooming flowers.
 With carefully selected ingredients from Japan and abroad, French techniques, and his Japanese sensibilities in each dish, he expresses a variety of textures, aromas, and flavors.
 The moment you put it in your mouth, the ingredients instantly blend together, the story and background of the ingredients become like a scene before your eyes.
-This richly creative cuisine has been highly regarded, earning Michelin 1-star in 2017.
+This richly creative cuisine has been highly regarded, earning world gourmet guide award in 2017.

 *The availability of this webpage does not guarantee that the restaurant presented provides services in English unless otherwise stated.
 Please be aware that English services may also depend on staff availability at the restaurant.